ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

-A list selector selects the nodes that are selected by at least one of the selectors in the list and yields the concatenation of the lists (in the order of the selectors) of nodes selected by the list elements.
+A list selector selects the nodes that are selected by at least one of the selector entries in the list and yields the concatenation of the lists (in the order of the selector entries) of nodes selected by the selector entries.
-Note that any node selected in more than one of the list selectors is kept as many times in the node list.
+Note that any node selected in more than one of the selector entries is kept as many times in the node list.

 To be valid, integer values in the `element-index` and `slice-index`